 Course Course Description Credit Hrs.
 Contact Hrs.
 TPS 5550 NETWORK ADMINISTRATION TECHNOLOGIES (3) Purpose and types of communication that link people, products and resources via electronic means; the benefits that each networking technology offers education, business and government organization; and administration and implementation issues.
-3 3

-TPS 5600 APPLIED CYBER SECURITY (3) 3 4 Covers applied cybersecurity techniques and tools in the following areas: attacks and mitigation, security applications, risk assessment, disaster recovery and incident response, mobile devices security, and vulnerability assessment.
+3 3 TPS 5600 APPLIED CYBER SECURITY (3) Covers applied cybersecurity techniques and tools in the following areas: attacks and mitigation, security applications, risk assessment, disaster recovery and incident response, mobile devices security, and vulnerability assessment.
 Hands-on activities and labs.
 Research studies on intelligence and cybersecurity.
-Prepares for Security+ and the ECCouncil Certified Ethical Hacker (CEH) certification exams.
+Prepares for Security+ and the EC-Council Certified Ethical Hacker (CEH) certification exams.
 Credit will not be given for both TPS 4600 and TPS 5600.
-Prerequisite(s): TPS 5070 TPS 5605 APPLIED ETHICAL HACKING (3) 3 4 Covers techniques for hacking applications, websites, database, hosts, and networks.
+Prerequisite(s): TPS 5070 3 4 TPS 5605 APPLIED ETHICAL HACKING (3) Covers techniques for hacking applications, websites, database, hosts, and networks.
 This includes foot-printing, reconnaissance, scanning, enumeration, malware, social engineering, and sniffing.
 Tools for security hacking, penetration testing, and traffic analysis.
 Hands-on actives and labs.
 Research studies on intelligence and cybersecurity.
 Prepares for Security+ and the EC-Council Certified Ethical Hacker (CEH) certification exams.
 Credit will not be given for both TPS 4605 and TPS 5605.
-Prerequisite(s): TPS 5600 TPS 5610 WIRELESS NETWORKS SECURITY AND DESIGN (3) 3 3 Necessary knowledge on wireless networks types and technologies, configuration procedures, threats, and security algorithms and protocols.
+Prerequisite(s): TPS 5600 3 4 TPS 5610 WIRELESS NETWORKS SECURITY AND DESIGN (3) Necessary knowledge on wireless networks types and technologies, configuration procedures, threats, and security algoritthms and protocols.
 Necessary skills needed to understand the challenges of implementing wireless networks in home and work environments.
-Credit will not be given for both TPS 4610 or IT 4350 and TPS 5610 or IT 5350. oc given for both 11 5 4010 of 11 4330 and 11 5 3010 of 11 3330.
-TPS 5620 CLOUD COMPUTING AND VIRTUALIZATION (3) 3 4 Provides an examinary for the fundamentals of aloud computing and virtualization and describes Provides an overview for the fundamentals of cloud computing and virtualization and describes the delivery model of IT resources including applications, computing and storage.
+Credit will not be given for both TPS 4610 or IT 4350 and TPS 5610 or IT 5350.
+3 3 TPS 5620 CLOUD COMPUTING AND VIRTUALIZATION (3) Provides an overview for the fundamentals of cloud computing and virtualization and describes the delivery model of IT resources including applications, computing and storage.
 Course covers how cloud computing services releases consumers from owning the physical resources and paying for unused services.
 The concepts of Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS) are covered.
 Course is supported by hands-on labs which satisfy the VMware Certified Professional (VCP) certification.
 Prerequisite: Knowledge of IT is recommended.
-TPS 5630 DATABASE SYSTEMS AND TECHNOLOGIES (3) 3 4 Course Course Description Credit Contact
+3 4 ı